lowe25/boiler-plate/README.md

 ## 📦 Installation
 MUST HAVE node version of 20.14.0
+To use the boilerplate
 1. git clone the repo
 2. npm install
 3. npm run dev

+To Build for production
+1. npm run build